Hans Egede Budtz: Career

 Budtz was an actor in residence at the Royal Theatre from 1913 to 1918, then from 1919 to 1927 at the Det Ny Teater in Copenhagen.
 From 1927 to 1929, he was an actor as well as stage director at the Odense Theatre before moving on to the Folketeatret from 1929 to 1933, the Casino Theatre from 1936 to 1937, the Folketeatret once again, the Nørrebro Theatre and the National Scala.
 For his role in the arts, he was made a Knight of the Order of Dannebrog.

 While still involved with the theatre, Budtz would also pursue a career in film.
 His first known film was a 1916 Jens Trap Walther-directed silent dramatic short titled Marodør (English: Marauder).
-He would go ont to appear in approximately twenty films in a film career that spanned over forty years.
+He would go on to appear in approximately twenty films in a film career that spanned over forty years.
 His last studio film appearance was in the 1955 Sven Methling-directed drama Der kom en dag, which won a Bodil Award for Best Danish Film.
 He would make one final appearance in a Danish television film titled Ødipus, directed by Edvin Tiemroth and released in 1961, before retiring from acting.